 Learn how to protect yourself

-GigSalad has several security processes in place to prevent scam leads from making it through our system.
-If a fraudulent lead gets through then our team typically removes it within 24 hours.
+GigSalad has several security systems in place to prevent scams from reaching you.
+If a fraudulent lead gets through, then our team typically removes it within 24 hours.
 In the rare case that a fake lead remains active, it’s crucial to know how to protect yourself.

 Keep communication on GigSalad

-We understand that there may be times when it’s necessary to talk about an event over the phone, but keeping the majority of your communication on GigSalad protects both you and your potential clients.
-When communication is kept onsite, GigSalad is able to review conversations which makes it easier for us to determine whether a lead is legitimate or not.
+We understand that there may be times when it’s necessary to talk about an event over the phone, but keeping the majority of your communication on GigSalad protects you and your potential clients.
+When communication is kept on-site, GigSalad is able to review conversations, which makes it easier for us to determine whether a lead is legitimate or not.

-When phone calls do take place, we recommend sending a follow-up message through the platform that summarizes any important decisions or points of discussion that occurred during the call.
-This can help with security and it also helps with your own record keeping of the event.
+When phone calls take place, we recommend sending a follow-up message through the platform that summarizes any important decisions or points of discussion that occurred during the call.
+This can help with security, and it also helps with your own record-keeping of the event.

 ✍️ You may also like: 5 Keys to Effective Client Communication